 Writing thank you notes is a thoughtful way to teach kids about gratitude throughout the year.
 And an important life skill.

 This Thanksgiving ask your kids to write a thank you note, not for a gift, but for a special person.

 A thank you note or letter to a friend or beloved family member expressing gratitude for their place in your child’s life will help teach gratitude to your kids this Thanksgiving and be a wonderful surprise for the recipient.

 6. Read a Book About Gratitude

 Reading with your kids is a great way to learn about almost any topic.
-And there are so many wonderful children’s books you can use for inspiring gratitude in your kids this Thanksgiving.
-Some great options include Thankful, I’m Thankful Each Day and The Thankful Book.
+And there are so many wonderful children’s books you can use for teaching kids about gratitude at Thanksgiving (or any other time).

 How will you be inspiring gratitude in your kids this Thanksgiving?
 Please share your fun ideas in the comments!